eginer/quantum_package/docs/source/users_guide/quickstart.rst

     qp_e_conv_fci hcn.fci.out

-This will create the files "hcn.fci.out.conv" containing the data of the convergence of the energy, together with "hcn.fci.out.conv.eps" which is obtained from the gnuplot plot file "hcn.fci.out.conv.plt".
+This will create the files "hcn.fci.out.conv" containing the data of the convergence of the energy that can be plotted, together with the file "hcn.fci.out.conv.eps" which is obtained from the gnuplot plot file "hcn.fci.out.conv.plt".

 The estimated |FCI| energy of HCN is ``-93.0501`` au.